AdobeDocs/journey-optimizer.en/help/using/content-management/generative-email.md

 1. Fill in the **[!UICONTROL Basic details]** for your campaign.
 Once done, click **[!UICONTROL Edit email content]**.

-1. Select the asset you want to change with the AI Assistant.
+1. Select the asset you want to change with the AI Assistant for Content Accelerator.

 1. From the right-hand menu, select **[!UICONTROL AI Assistant]**.

     ![](assets/image-genai-1.png){zoomable="yes"}

-1. Enable the **[!UICONTROL Reference style]** option for the AI Assistant to personalize new content based on the reference content.
+1. Enable the **[!UICONTROL Reference style]** option for the AI Assistant for Content Accelerator to personalize new content based on the reference content.
 You can also upload an image to add context to your variation.

-    Your prompt must always be tied to your current content.

 1. Fine tune the content by describing what you want to generate in the **[!UICONTROL Prompt]** field.